 Maybe one LED lamp isn’t enough to properly cover all of your plants.
 If so, you will need two or more lamps.
 It’s a good idea to hang more lights next to each other if you need a larger coverage area.
 Check out if the seller allows daisy chaining or offers any other method so as to link a couple of lights together.

-This is why the full-spectrum lights are a safe bet.
-A powerful grow light with varied wavelengths can assure maximum growth.
+This is why the full spectrum grow lights are a safe bet.
+A powerful grow light with varying wavelengths can assure maximum growth.
 Most LEDs emit a diverse range of colors.
 The best ones are those that can provide the full range of colors to the plants, including ultraviolet light.

 Although the full-spectrum lamps are relatively new in the industry, they grow in popularity and you can find them in many growers catalogs.
 It doesn’t come as a surprise, as those lights cost less over time, run cool (which eliminates the need for additional fans), and have a long lifespan.